Jagdadler0/Muller_sitzplatz/README.md

 # Muller_sitzplatz

+1518332
+3984253

 ## Process
 1. We wrote the Promt by hand
 2. Translated the Prompt via DeepL in the Schwarz Digits/ Lidl translator
-3. We pasted the Promt up until the functionality into DeepSeek's V3 and R1 Model with Reasoning turned on
+3. We pasted the Promt up until the functionality into DeepSeek's V3 and R1 Model with Reasoning turned on and copied

 ## Promt